TobiasVanDyk/STM32F103-Midi-USB-Interface/Readme.md

 To change or add/remove slots to an iThru or Midi input Jack, press the [Sl] key - it will change colour.
 The status bar will show a list of all attached slots.
 Pressing any existing slot rows will toggle it on/off without changing the slot number.
 Pressing the [Op] option button will cycle between 1 and 8, and pressing any input Jack row A-E will then assign the specified slot to the input Jack.
 Once the iThru mode is active it requires pressing key [S03] - reboot MidiKlik4x4 - to re-enable the Midi routing matrix switches.
 Similarly if an iThru switch is enabled but the row is disabled (switch turns from red to purple) - a [S03] reboot is also required.
 The Pico does not have to be rebooted with key [T09] in these cases.

 It uses a Raspberry Pi Pico RP2040, and a 2.4" ILI9341 touchLCD, and two STM32F103 boards.
 The Pico controls the Midi switches via UART Port 1.
-The only change is the addition of a SysEx F0 77 77 78 E0 04 00 00 F7 to mod_intsysex.h to send routing data to the Pico - the modified file is in the folder PicoKlik21 as mod_intsysex.zip.

 It is therefore possible to use just the Pico controller in an external case, and connect it to an existing (re-programmed), multi-MidiKlik4x4 through its Jack Port 1.

 <p align="left">
 <img src="images/picA.jpg" height="160" />